 Turku is a treat for taste buds

 Turku has always been a city with a passion for food.
-Once upon a time Duke John, the ruler of Finland, lived a foodie’s dream at Turku Castle.
-Feasts at the Renaissance court lasted hours with 50 different dishes to enjoy.
+Once upon a time, Duke John, the ruler of Finland, lived a foodie’s dream at Turku Castle.
+Feasts at the Renaissance court lasted hours, while guests enjoyed some 50 different dishes.

-Turku is proud of its diverse restaurant offerings and the openings of new restaurants are often celebrated in the city.
-Choosing a restaurant in Turku isn’t easy; there are as many options for breakfast, brunch, and lunch as there are for dinner by any measure.
-Amongst the most recent rising newcomers on Turku’s restaurant map are Hotel Kakola’s restaurant, Ruben, the archipelago restaurant, Oobu, as well as Crane 22.
-Original Sokos Hotel Kupittaa opened its doors in summer and there you can also find Turku’s second rooftop bar, Kuppis Rooftop Bar, as well as the already much-praised, Bistro Elli.
+Turku is proud of its diverse restaurant offerings and we love to welcome new restaurants to the city.
+Choosing a restaurant in Turku isn’t easy; there are as many options for breakfast, brunch, and lunch as there are for dinner.
+Some of the most recent newcomers to Turku’s restaurant scene are Hotel Kakola’s restaurant, Ruben, the archipelago restaurant, Oobu, as well as Restaurant NOBI.
+Original Sokos Hotel Kupittaa also opened its doors recently and it’s here that you’ll find Turku’s second rooftop bar, Kuppis Rooftop Bar, as well as the celebrated Bistro Elli.

 Turku’s food culture is visible all year round.
-As well as amazing restaurant and café offerings, there are a multitude of different food events organised in the city.
-The New Potato Festival and Food and Wine Fair are celebrated annually in Turku as well as other events that focus on delicious food and drink such as Great Beers – Small Breweries, Vegånia and Voillà.
-Townsfolk gather on the riverbanks to enjoy the bustle of the spring Archipelago Markets and autumn Baltic Herring Markets.
-The riverside serves as a stylish stage for many food events in Turku.
+As well as amazing restaurant and café offerings, there are lots of different food events organised in the city.
+Be sure to check out festivals like the New Potato Festival and the Food and Wine Fair as well as other events like Great Beers – Small Breweries, Vegånia, and Voillà.
+The riverside serves as a stylish stage for many food events like the Turku Herring Market and Archipelago Market.
 Come to Turku for an unforgettable food experience!

 Tip!
-If you need recommendations, for example, for great lunch or dinner restaurants, Tourist Information will be happy to help.
+If you need any recommendations, Tourist Information will be happy to help.

-Text Susanna Pietilä, Eva-Stina Oikia and Maija Ryyppö.
+Text Susanna Pietilä, Eva-Stina Oikia, Maija Ryyppö and Kathleen Cusack.
 Photos Visit Turku.